 Hi, Welcome to Mudgee Observatory

-and buildings were all constructed by John who has
+The observatories and buildings were all constructed by John who

-We are now open to the general public and catering for school groups, organized tours and any member of the general public who wishes to attend.
+We are now open to the general public and catering for school groups, organized tours and any member of the general public who wishes to attend (May not be suitable for children under 6 years old).
 The observatory is situated 15 minutes drive to the west of Mudgee in a location of extremely dark skies away from the town lights and the lights of Ulan mines.

 The theatre and flat screen planetarium runs several features on the night sky and the Sun as well as many programs on space missions.
 A good variety of telescopes and binoculars are available for our visitors to use as well as conducted tours of the night sky.

 Session Times vary with the season and will be advised when making a booking